tiprankstipranks

 Cyber Security - Risk 1

-The Company faces the risk of physical and cybersecurity attacks, both threatened and actual, against generation facilities, transmission and distribution infrastructure, information technology systems, and network infrastructure, which could negatively impact the ability of the Company to generate, transport, and deliver power, or otherwise operate facilities in the most efficient manner or at all.
+The Company faces the risk of physical and cybersecurity attacks, both threatened and actual, against generation facilities, transmission and distribution infrastructure, information technology systems, and network infrastructure, which could negatively impact the ability of the Company to generate, transmit, and distribute power, or otherwise operate facilities in the most efficient manner or at all.
 The utility industry in which the Company operates is a highly regulated industry that requires the continued operation of sophisticated information technology systems and network infrastructure, some of which are deemed to be critical infrastructure under NERC guidelines.
 Certain of the Company's systems are interconnected with external networks.
 In the regular course of business, the utilities handle a range of sensitive security and customer information.
 PNM and TNMP are subject to the rules of various agencies and the laws of various states, related to safeguarding and maintaining the confidentiality of this information.
 Cyber-attacks regularly occur, and generally are unsuccessful.
 To date, those few events that were successful did not result in significant or consequential business impacts.
 However, despite steps the Company may take to detect, mitigate, and/or eliminate threats and respond to security incidents, the techniques used by those who wish to obtain unauthorized access, and possibly disable or sabotage systems and/or abscond with information and data, change frequently and continue to evolve with the use of artificial intelligence and the Company may not be able to protect against all such actions.
+With the proliferation of Generative Artificial Intelligence ("GenAI") tools like opensource ChatGPT and other public Large Language models, bad actors are becoming better equipped to effectively launch social engineering attacks against individuals and organizations.
+With their broad array of use cases, these tools are enhancing data theft, malware development, social engineering, ransomware, and misinformation.
+GenAI technology is enabling malicious actors to increase the speed and variation of their attacks by modifying code almost instantaneously, enabling attacks to be created and deployed with thousands of variations of social engineering messages, effectively changing to a more iterative attack methodology to increase their probability of success.
 In the event that a capable adversary attacks the Company's computer and operating systems, despite the best efforts of the Company, the generation, transmission, or distribution of electrical services could be degraded or disrupted, customer information, business records, or other sensitive data could be lost, destroyed, or released outside of the Company's control.
-Further, the Company's use of technologies manufactured by third parties may be subject to espionage activities, and cyber-attack of the third party resulting in losses outside of the control of the Company.
+Further, the Company's use of technologies manufactured by third parties, including applications with GenAI capabilities, may be subject to espionage activities, and cyber-attack of the third party resulting in the loss of confidentiality, privacy, integrity of data, and other losses outside of the control of the Company.
 Although the Company has implemented security measures to identify, prevent, detect, respond to, and recover from cyber and physical security events and supply chain disruptions, critical infrastructure, including information and operational technology systems, are vulnerable to disability, failures, or unauthorized access, which could occur as a result of malicious compromise, employee error, and/or employee misconduct or supply compromise.
 A successful physical or cybersecurity attack or other similar failure of the systems could impact the reliability of PNM's generation and PNM's and TNMP's transmission and distribution systems, including the possible unauthorized shutdown of facilities.
 Such an event could lead to disruptions of business operations, including the Company's ability to generate, transport, and deliver power to serve customers, to bill customers, and to process other financial information.
 A breach of the Company's information systems could also lead to the loss and destruction of confidential and proprietary data, personally identifiable information, trade secrets, intellectual property and supplier data, and could disrupt business operations which could harm the Company's reputation and financial results, as well as potential increased regulatory oversight, litigation, fines, and other remedial action.
 The costs incurred to investigate and remediate a physical or cybersecurity attack could be significant.
-A significant physical or cybersecurity attack on the Company's critical infrastructure could have an adverse impact on the operations, reputation and financial condition of PNMR, PNM, and TNMP.
+A significant physical or cybersecurity attack on the Company's critical infrastructure could have an adverse impact on the operations, reputation and financial condition of TXNM, PNM, and TNMP.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.